Annemarie Hindman, Ph.D.

 Andres S. Bustamante, Ph.D.
 Dr. Bustamante worked as a Postdoctoral Research Fellow at Temple University under the Institute of Education Sciences “Network for Integrating Cognitive and Educational Sciences (NICE) Postdoctoral Research Training Grant Program.”
 He held a dual appointment in the Department of Psychology and the College of Education under the mentorship of Dr. Annemarie Hindman and Dr. Kathryn Hirsh-Pasek.
 The overarching goal of Dr. Bustamante’s research is to utilize principles of child development to generate innovative early childhood interventions that promote adaptive domain-general learning skills among children from low-income families.
 More specifically, Dr. Bustamante aims to measure, intervene upon, and provide professional development around mastery motivation, approaches to learning, and executive functioning in the Head Start and Early Head Start settings.
 Dr. Bustamante earned a bachelor’s degree in developmental psychology from Emmanuel College, as well as a master’s degree and Ph.D. in developmental psychology from the University of Miami.
 He is an Assistant Professor at the University of California, Irvine.

 Donald Bradley, Ph.D.
 Don received his bachelor’s degree in Asian Studies from Temple University and his master’s degree in Teaching and Learning from West Chester University.
 He completed his Ph.D. in Temple’s Educational Psychology program in 2019.
 He is currently a full-time English teacher in the School District of Philadelphia.
 Drawing on his extensive expertise in yoga, meditation, and other mindfulness-related practices, his research interests center on the intersection of mindfulness and motivation, both for students in K-12 classrooms and for their teachers.
 His dissertation explored the effectiveness of a mindfulness intervention on pre-service elementary teachers’ well-being.
+He is a middle school teacher.

 Leigh McCormack, Ph.D.
 Leigh received her bachelor’s degree from the Pennsylvania State University in special education.
 She completed her master’s degree in education at Villanova University and then earned her Ph.D. in the literacy program in the College of Education.
 She has taught in the elementary setting for 11 years.
 Leigh is interested in early childhood, specifically the areas of family involvement and vocabulary development.
 She considers families a unique resource in the development of literacy skills.
 Her dissertation involved a qualitative case study exploring how libraries support children and families through book-reading-focused story hours.
 She is currently a teacher in the Lower Merion school district.